 Fight Dust and Dust Mites in the Home

 While many may believe that pollution exists only outside of the home, the truth is that the home can be one of the most concentrated areas of pollution.
 And some types of allergens only multiply and cause more allergic reactions.
-Dust mites, for instance, are a major allergen that can cause serious allergy symptoms for your home.
+Dust mites, for instance, are a major allergen that can cause serious allergy symptoms in your home.

 Worse yet, dust mites are hardy creatures.
 In fact, dust mite eggs are able to tolerate and survive freezing temperatures for extended amounts of time.
 However, dust mites are vulnerable to direct sunlight, hot temperatures, and water.